Two point functions and quantum fields in the anti-de Sitter universe

-valid for $\Re(2\lambda +d) <2 $ and $\Re d >2 $ (these restrictions will be removed at the end when the integral will be considered in the sense of distributions).
+which is valid for $\Re(2\lambda + d) < 2$ and $\Re d > 2$.
+These restrictions will be removed at the end when the integral will be considered in the sense of distributions.

-When $\k^0 >0 $ the contour of integration may be pushed to infinity and the integral is shown to be zero.
-The geometric and physical reason behind this possibility is once more the already mentioned immersion of the Minkowskian tubes of the branes in the AdS chiral tuboids.
+When $\k^0 > 0$, the contour of integration can be pushed to infinity, and the integral is then seen to vanish.
+The geometric and physical reason behind this possibility is, once again, the previously mentioned immersion of the Minkowskian tubes of the branes into the AdS chiral tuboids.

 When $\k^0 <0 $ the above contour distortion is not possible and we get

 For what follows it is also useful to take in Eq. (\ref{ugo}) the $\t$ integration first: